OutSystems/docs-bestpractices/src/architecture/security-model/acl.md

 ---
 summary: Learn how to use Access Control List (ACL) in your applications to set up conditional access to data based on specific user profiles.
 tags: best-practices, security-model
+en_title: Use Access Control List (ACL) to set up permission-based access to data
 ---

 # Use Access Control List (ACL) to set up permission-based access to data